-In connection with the above-mentioned transfer of interests, a shareholders' agreement has been entered into between the Issuer and Winnington.
+In connection with the above-mentioned transfer of interests, a shareholders' agreement has been entered into between Shui On Development (Holding) Limited and Winnington.
 The following represents a summary of the principal terms.

 The shareholders' agreement provides that each shareholder may appoint one director for every 8% of the shares in issue of Score High Limited held by that shareholder or its affiliated entities (as defined under the shareholders' agreement).